Hyundai Santa Fe PHEV vs Hyundai Tucson PHEV

 Cabin Quality and Design

 These days, one can find premium features at some level in almost any SUV.
 Whether it’s enough to qualify the vehicle as a premium-level model however has much more to do with the sum-total experience delivered; something more qualitative than quantitative.
-For the Santa Fe and Tucson, this is the crux of their differences.
+For the Santa Fe and Tucson, this is what I noticed as the crux of their differences.

 At the entry-level the Tucson PHEV is priced $4,600 less than the Santa Fe PHEV, while each’s top-level Limited editions are separated by about $2,800, the Santa Fe being the more expensive.
 Dissimilarities in the cabin include a leg cushion extension for the driver in the Santa Fe Limited as well as an integrated memory system for the driver’s preferences.
 Also, while heated front seats are standard in both models, heated rear seats are likewise standard in the Santa Fe PHEV yet only the Limited gets them in the Tucson PHEV.